Felix Imre

-Felix Imre (19 November 1917 – 2 November 1943) was an Austrian soldier of the German Wehrmacht and a Resistance fighter.
+Felix Imre (19 November 1917 – 2 November 1943) was an Austrian soldier of the German Wehrmacht and later a Resistance fighter.
 He was sentenced to death by Volksgerichtshof and decapitated.

 Life and work

 Imre was born in the village of Pottenstein close to Vienna.
-As a young man he joined NSDAP and SA when both organizations were still illegal in Austria.
-He participated in World War II and was awarded an Iron Cross (second class) for his merits in the battle of France.
-Due to his war experiences he repositioned himself politically and, in 1941, joined an Austrian resistance group Soldatenrat.
+As a young man he joined the Nazi Party and SA when both organizations were still illegal in Austria.
+He fought in World War II and was awarded an Iron Cross (second class) for his merits in the battle of France.
+Due to his war experiences, he repositioned himself politically and, in 1941, joined an Austrian resistance group Soldatenrat.
 This group was part of the Communist Youth of Austria.
-Together with Elfriede Hartmann, Friedrich Mastny, Franz Reingruber, and others, he produced flyers and letters to soldiers calling for resistance against the regime and an end of the cruel war.
+Together with Elfriede Hartmann, Friedrich Mastny, Franz Reingruber, and others, he produced flyers and letters to soldiers calling for resistance against the Nazi regime and an end of the cruel war.
 On 13 April 1942 Imre was arrested and thereafter heavily tortured by the Gestapo.
-On 24 September 1943 he was put on trial before the Volksgerichtshof for preparation of high treason and Feindbegünstigung (giving aid and comfort to the enemy) and got the capital punishment.
+On 24 September 1943 he was put on trial before the Volksgerichtshof for preparation of high treason and Feindbegünstigung (giving aid and comfort to the enemy) and sentenced to capital punishment.

 In all, 13 members of the resistance group Soldatenrat were sentenced to death and decapitated at the Regional Court of Vienna.
-The six women and seven men were in the age of 18 to 25 when they were brought to death.
+The six women and seven men were in the age range of 18 to 25 when they were condemned to death.
 Five weeks after his trial, Imre was guillotined.